embeddedsystemsjimbo/Cheap_Flight_Finder_Python/README.md

 # Cheap_Flight_Finder_Python

-This app find the cheapestest available flights online using the Tequilla API, by seaching through a predetermined list of destinations stored as a Google Sheets document and accessed using the Sheety API (See Figure 1).
-If flight is found that are cheaper than the historically lowest price, the app sends an SMS message to my phone using the Twillio API (See Figure 2).
+This Python app find the cheapest available flights online using the Tequila API, by searching through a predetermined list of destinations stored as a Google Sheets document and accessed using the Sheety API (See Figure 1).
+If a flight is found that is cheaper than the historically lowest price for a given destination, the app sends an SMS message to my phone using the Twillio API (See Figure 2).

 ***